BETTER THAN HAPPY – Episode 214

 Again, she wants to this make that clear.
 But, my friends, Jody has some thoughts that I found invaluable.
 Again, I am going to organize this one episode into three different posts, to give each of Jody’s points some space to be understood and applied.
 Let me start with her first point.

 “What we know is that the eye will see what the mind is looking for.
-So as soon as we start talking about anxiety a lot, and talking about people that have anxiety or even if we propose our child, ‘Hey, maybe it seems like you have some anxiety,’ then they’re going to start looking for whether or not that’s true.”
+So as soon as we start talking about anxiety a lot, and talking about people that have anxiety or even if we propose to our child, ‘It seems like you have some anxiety,’ then they’re going to start looking for whether or not that’s true.”

 Jody uses the example of another hot topic, bullying: